 - A few of your hobbies and interests

-You can list former teachers, employers or mentors.
-You’ll need to check with them that you’re ok using them as a reference first, then provide their name, position, company and contact details.
+For references, you can list former teachers, employers or mentors.
+You’ll need to check with them that they’re OK with you using them as a reference first, then provide their name, position, company and contact details.

 Simplicity is the ticket